Skip to main content

 The groundwater standards for methylene chloride were adopted in Cycle 1 (1985) and updated in Cycle 6 (1995).

-Methylene chloride (also known as dichloromethane) is a man-made liquid that is used as paint remover, industrial solvent, and grain disinfectant.
-It can also be formed when drinking water is disinfected with chlorine.
-While biggest health concerns come from breathing methylene chloride, animal studies have shown that swallowing high levels of methylene chloride over long periods of time can damage the liver and cause liver tumors.
+Methylene chloride (also known as dichloromethane) is a chemical used as paint remover, industrial solvent, and grain disinfectant.
+It can also be formed when drinking water is treated with chlorine to kill germs.
+While biggest health concerns come from breathing methylene chloride, studies have shown that swallowing high levels of methylene chloride can damage the liver and cause tumors.

 Metolachlor